 When will Free Dining be released for 2018?

-Slow down there, Free Dining was just released for 2017!
 Free Dining is no guarantee for 2018, but it has been offered for fall and winter travel dates every single year since 2005.
 There are two “waves” of Free Dining: the bounce-back offer which is available for guests while at Walt Disney World this year (which will give some insight into Free Dining dates for next year), and the general public dates that should be released in Spring 2018.
+Here’s more info about Free Dining, plus the 2018 Free Dining bounce-back dates.

 For the last two years, Free Dining has been released to the general public on the last Monday in April (April 28 this year and April 25 last year).
 Next year, that’d be April 30, 2018.
 It’s probably a safe bet that Free Dining for 2018 will be released +/- 2 weeks of that date again next year.